cereallarceny/gradient-path/README.md

 ## Installation

 Installation instructions depend on whether or not you are using D3.js in your project.
-If you intend to use D3 alongside gradient-path, then you don't need to install `tinygradient` and `svg-points`.
-If you're going to use gradient-path standalone within your Javascript project, you must also install those dependencies (but don't worry, all 3 pacakges gzipped together is around 3kb... so it's negligible).
+If you intend to use D3 alongside gradient-path, then you don't need to install `tinygradient`.
+If you're going to use gradient-path standalone within your Javascript project, you must also install those dependencies (but don't worry, both pacakges gzipped together is around 8kb... so it's negligible).

 **Installation with any Javascript project:**

-`yarn add gradient-path tinygradient svg-points`
+`yarn add gradient-path tinygradient`

 **Installation with D3.js**